Finding the synergy between Consumer Value, Commercial Responsibility and Culture has been the key to Air New Zeland success …

 Commercial, Consumer Value and Culture

-A constructive Culture is key to unlocking improvements to Consumer Value.
+A constructive Culture is a key to unlocking improvements to Consumer Value.
 Remember that bus driver in an earlier post?
 What difference does a warm smile and going the ‘extra mile’ make to perceived Consumer Value?

 There is an important assumption that should be made explicit here.
 The people closest to the Consumer or the process have more knowledge, intuition and experience about how to make improvements to Consumer Value than anyone else.